Differences Between DFD and ERD

-In contrast, ERD shows the overall framework of the data system without explaining much about the implementations of the database.
+In contrast, ERD shows the overall framework of the data system without explaining much about the database's implementations.
 Entities in an ERD often represents a group of similar things.
-In this case, theoretically, ERD models shows how the data units are grouped into entities logically.
-For example, a data unit could be a single blog article, and a relationship could be the blog and its writer etc. Besides, on the physical aspect, EDR reflects how data elements are stored in a database technically.
+In this case, theoretically, ERD models show how the data units are grouped into entities logically.
+For example, a data unit could be a single blog article, and a relationship could be the blog and its writer, etc. Besides, on the physical aspect, EDR reflects how data elements are stored in a database technically.
 The ERD below offers you another example of academic staff information management.

 Difference in Presentation

 Both of these two diagram models have defined symbols in various shapes and connectors.
-However, DFD models show a multi-level structure with a series of separate parts those include detailed information, whereas, in ERD models, you can clearly see boxes and diamonds are presented in a kind of concept map structure to show the relationships between entities.
+However, DFD models show a multi-level structure with a series of separate parts that include detailed information.
+In ERD models, you can clearly see boxes and diamonds are presented in a kind of concept map structure to show the relationships between entities.

 For real-time applications, both DFD and ERD models have drawbacks.
-As a result, despite the popularity of uses for these two data flow models, neither of them can fully represent the whole picture for a single project.
-Therefore, organizational leaders or department managers should analyze the process of their data sets with a combination of more types of data flow models and diagrams.
+As a result, despite the popularity of these two data flow models, neither of them can fully represent the whole picture for a single project.
+Therefore, organizational leaders or department managers should analyze their data sets with a combination of more types of data flow models and diagrams.
 Furthermore, you can try some DFD and ERD diagram design software for your projects.

 Here are some entity relationship diagram examples.
 You can download the template for free.
 Double click the shapes to replace content.
 To change the style, try to use Themes function to modify the font, color, and outline at once.